Test-Account666/LethalCompany-TestAccountFixes/TestAccountFixes/README.md

 Optionally, will also fix the silent sprint bug.

 If you're a psychopa- Umm, I mean...
-Nice person...
+Nice person...<br>
 You might want to check out the "Chat is loud" config option.<br>
 That will make chat messages attract dogs.

 </details>